saienduri/iree-template/README.md

 ### User Implementation Instructions

-As a user, if you want to build the runtime for your particular sample, simply change the last 8 lines of [CMakeLists.txt](./iree/CMakeLists.txt).
+As a user, if you want to build the runtime for your particular sample, simply change the [CMakeLists.txt](./iree/CMakeLists.txt) to your preferred usage.

 ```
 iree_cc_binary(